 What To Do if You Receive a Subpoena

-If you are personally served with a deposition subpoena for document production — or personal appearance in a litigated matter — where you and your real estate brokerage are not parties to the action, contact your insurance carrier’s representative and your attorney.
-Email a copy of the deposition subpoena to your attorney for review.
+If you are personally served with a deposition subpoena for personal appearance or a subpoena fo document production in a litigated matter — where you and your real estate brokerage are not parties to the action — contact your insurance carrier’s representative and your attorney.
+Email a copy of the subpoena to your attorney for review.
 A copy of the transmission should be saved electronically.

 I have seen instances where a person or the representative for an entity who is not a party to a lawsuit sends in documents pursuant to a subpoena, or attends a deposition pursuant to a served subpoena, without the assistance of an attorney — and ends up becoming a party to the lawsuit.
 This is the most common pitfall in responding to a served subpoena.